rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  and that their wealth is not
  stored in cash.

-Political solultions make the problems worse, and over time those controlling the money supply use their ill-gotten gains (known as *seigniorage*) to control the politics (regardless of the system),
+Political solultions make the problem worse, and over time those controlling the money supply use their ill-gotten gains (known as *seigniorage*) to control the politics (regardless of the system),